 But how exactly does this relate to becoming more decisive?

 Well, many difficult decisions involve a degree of helplessness and lack of control.

 For example, your boss calls you into her office and delivers some bad news: The company is downsizing and you can either A) Stay on at 80% of your salary, or B) Take a small severance package and look for a new job.

 Now, even though you have some control in terms of which decision to make, there’s a lot of helplessness going on.
 You’re losing control over either your salary or your job and there’s nothing you can really do about it.
 And so, naturally, you feel helpless.

-The confident decision-maker accepts the fact that he’s pretty helpless and moves on by exerting control confidently where he can.
+The confident decision-maker accepts the fact that she’s pretty helpless and moves on by exerting control confidently where she can.

 People who make decisions confidently accept reality for what it is.

 Instead of living in a perpetual state of wishful delusion, they’ve built up a tolerance to feeling helpless and out of control.
 This means that when they are faced with decisions over which they don’t have as much control as they’d like, they’re able to swiftly and confidently move on without all the stress and anxiety that goes along with indecision.